Questions to ask during a free consultation

 Understanding Experience and Track Record

 The first thing you need to know is whether this attorney has actually handled cases like yours before.
-This matters more than you might think.
-A lawyer who specializes in car accidents might have excellent credentials and a solid reputation, but that doesn't automatically mean they know how to navigate the specific injuries in your case or the insurance dynamics you're about to face.
 Different injury types have different legal complexities.
 Medical malpractice requires understanding medical standards of care.
 Workplace injuries involve workers' compensation law in addition to personal injury law.
 Product liability cases hinge on manufacturing defects and regulatory standards.
 You want someone who's spent time in your particular arena.

 When you ask about experience, be specific.
 Don't just ask "Have you handled cases like mine?"
 Instead, ask how many similar cases they've worked on and what the outcomes were.
 You're not looking for a guarantee — no honest attorney will promise you a specific result — but you're looking for a sense of whether they've been in the trenches with the kind of injury and defendant you're dealing with.
 If they've handled twenty slip-and-fall cases in restaurants and your case involves a grocery store, that's relevant.
 If they've never handled one in retail, that's relevant too, and you should know it.